AvilMey/Sonify-ACTAM/README.md

 harmonics = [1,0.5,1,0.5,1]; // Weigths for the harmonics, the size of the array is the number of harmonics, and the values are the weigths.

-duration2 = 1; //Duration of notes when preset synth is used
+duration = 1; //Duration of notes when preset synth is used